Courtney Wisecarver

 Ocean Bay Boulevard offers:

-Avalon Pier is a close second favorite.
+Avalon Pier is a close second favorite beach.
+Parking is available for a fee.
 After a long day on the beach, venture inside the pier to play in the arcade or have a drink and enjoy live music in the evenings.

-If you get hungry or need beach items, head across the street to Stop N Shop.
+If you get hungry or need beach items, head across the street from Ocean Bay Boulevard beach access to Stop N Shop.
 This may look like an ordinary gas station convenience store, but Stop N Shop is an Outer Banks institution.
 Locals know that the deli features some of the best subs on the OBX.
 Stop N Shop also has an impressive selection of flip-flops and sunglasses.
 Need a new beach chair, boogie board, or beach toys?
 They’ve got you covered.
 Looking for souvenirs, jewelry, or beachwear?
-They have those too, along with all of the normal convenience store items.
+They have those, too, along with all of the normal convenience store items.

 We can’t pick just one beach access point to be our favorite in Southern Shores because while all beaches are public, there is no public parking available within the town limits.
 In other words, all of Southern Shores can be classified as our favorite beach!